 A string of riverside communities greets the wild and oh-so-scenic McKenzie River as it drains down from the Cascade Mountains and tumbles west toward Eugene.
 Easy to reach along the McKenzie River Highway (OR-126), they’re your gateway to this river valley’s incomparable natural attractions.
 Lane Transit District will even handle the driving, with bus service from Eugene to McKenzie Bridge.
+Here you’ll find easy access to the Willamette National Forest, which is providing the 2018 Capitol Christmas Tree, home to towering trees and endless outdoor recreation.

 The McKenzie River Highway heads west from Eugene-Springfield, first crossing its namesake river at Hendricks Bridge Park near Walterville.
 One of many public access spots along the river, the park has a grassy picnic area and a busy boat launch.
 The cold and clear McKenzie has long been an angler’s favorite.
 The McKenzie drift boat originated here, a dory specifically designed to navigate the river’s current in search of summer steelhead and spring chinook.
 Many area guides work the McKenzie in one of these time-tested boats.
 The McKenzie River Guides Association, based in Walterville, provides a list of qualified guides and outfitters.
 The organization has been active in river conservation since the 1930s.